-At Science Connects we have an extensive list of resources which schools can borrow to supplement their curriculum.
+At Science Connects we have an extensive list of resources that can be borrowed to enhance STEM-based activities.
 If you would like to make use of any of these excellent education resources then contact us via:

 Phone: 0141 330 6396

 FunMaths Roadshow is a collection of mathematical activities/puzzles displayed on A3 laminate baseboards.
 Each box caters to a specific year group/ability level and provide pupils with the opportunity to: problem solve; explore ideas and have fun with Maths.
 Pupils are encouraged to work together through the puzzles presented, at their own pace discussing each problem in turn, in a non-competitive setting.

 The little codeable device with lots of features!
 The micro:bit can be used to inspire young people to get creative and develop skills in science, technology and engineering.
 Each element is completely programmable with an easy-to-use software on a dedicated website (www.microbit.co.uk) that can be accessed from a PC, tablet or mobile.

 2 x LEGO® MINDSTORMS® EV3 - S1 > S6